dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/sort-filter-page.md

 When the Index page is requested from the **Students** link, there's no query string.
 The students are displayed in ascending order by last name.
 Ascending order by last name is the default (fall-through case) in the `switch` statement.
 When the user clicks a column heading link, the appropriate `sortOrder` value is provided in the query string value.

-The two `ViewData` elements (`NameSort` and `DateSort`) are used by the Razor Page to configure the column heading hyperlinks with the appropriate query string values:
+`NameSort` and `DateSort` are used by the Razor Page to configure the column heading hyperlinks with the appropriate query string values:

 [!code-csharp[Main](intro/samples/cu/Pages/Students/Index.cshtml.cs?name=snippet_SortOnly&highlight=3-4)]

-`ViewData` is a [ViewDataDictionary](/aspnet/core/api/microsoft.aspnetcore.mvc.viewfeatures.viewdatadictionary) object accessed through `string` keys. `ViewData` provides a convenient way to pass data from a Razor Page to a code-behind file, and from a code-behind file to a Razor Page.
-For more information, see [Weakly typed data (ViewData and ViewBag)](xref:mvc/views/overview#VD_VB) and [ViewData](xref:mvc/views/overview#VD).

 The following code contains the C# [?: operator](https://docs.microsoft.com/dotnet/csharp/language-reference/operators/conditional-operator):

 [!code-csharp[Main](intro/samples/cu/Pages/Students/Index.cshtml.cs?name=snippet_Ternary)]

 The first line specifies that when `sortOrder` is null or empty, `NameSort` is set to "name_desc."
 If `sortOrder` is **not** null or empty, `NameSort` is set to an empty string.

 The `?: operator` is also known as the ternary operator.